SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 ============================

 -----------------------------
-Constructing an Environment
+Creating an Environment
 -----------------------------

 In most use cases you will interact with the :class:`~pypet.environment.Environment` to do your numerical simulations.
-The environment is your handyman for your numerical experiments, it sets up new trajectories, keeps log files and can be used to distribute your simulations onto several cpus.
+The environment is your handyman for your numerical experiments, it sets up new trajectories, keeps log files and can be used to distribute your simulations onto several CPUs.

-Note in case you use the environment there is no need to call :func:`~pypet.trajectory.Trajectory.f_store` for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set ``automatic_storing`` to ``False``).
-Yet, be aware that if you add any custom data during a single run not under a group named `run_XXXXXXXX` this data will not be immediately saved after the completion of the run.
-In case of multiprocessing this data will be lost if not manually stored.

 You start your simulations by creating an environment object: